 To design a sculpture to inspire interfaith dialogue and action for the common good among young adults in Singapore, and remind future generations of this commitment and continuous engagement.
 As this design competition was inspired by Pope Francis’ latest encyclical, Fratelli Tutti, on fraternity and social friendship, all designers are to refer to the official website on the document https://www.humandevelopment.

 This is a Public Call for design submissions.
-Shortlisting of submitted artworks will be led by the Catholic Architectural Guild made up of professionals in the architectural and design profession together with the Archdiocesan Catholic Council for Interreligious Dialogue (ACCIRD) and the Singapore Management University (SMU).
+Shortlisting of submitted artworks will be led by the Catholic Architectural Guild made up of professionals in the architectural and design profession together with the Archdiocesan Catholic Council for Interreligious Dialogue (ACCIRD) and key stakeholders.

 Open to all residents of Singapore, residing in Singapore.
 (Citizens, PR, Student Visa or Work Pass)